FILING Review

 2. I received a discrepancy notice on a 1609-B filing that states “a previous policy term is missing in EFS” If I add the missing filing, will I be charged a late fee?

-• Per the 10/26/2007 Bulletin, the stamping fee for a filing received after 45 days of the effective date of the placement will carry a stamping fee of $50.00 per filing.
+• Per the 10/26/2007 Bulletin, the stamping fee for a filing received after 45 days of the effective date of the placement will carry an additional $25.00 late stamping fee per filing.

 Back to beginning

-• The Surplus Lines Licensee is responsible for having the backup information to ensure compliance.
+• The surplus lines licensee is responsible for having the backup information to ensure compliance.
+Otherwise the ability to declare the information required becomes problematic.

 Back to beginning

-4. I received a discrepancy notice for a 1610-A filing and, after review, I agree that it does not meet 3 of 6 requirements.
+4. I received a discrepancy notice for a 1610-A filing and, after review, I agree that it does not meet the requirements.
 What filing type should I use?

 Back to beginning